Spring/Summer 2026 Womenswear Trend Forecast

 Drawing inspiration from inflated objects, jelly-like substances, and three-dimensional textural elements.
 Play with the endless possibilities “dream logic” by incorporating atypical surfaces and fluid or arbitrary shapes (Future Snoops, 2025).

 While searching for inspiration, my professor mentioned the redundancy and lack of originality that can result from a classroom full of students referencing the same social media with the same algorithms for imagery.
-Therefor, I made a concerted effort to search for visual inspiration from various sources, such as Cosmos &
+Therefor, I made a concerted effort to search for visual inspiration from various sources, such as Cosmos.

 Color Guide & Design Inspiration